dustinpfister/blog_posts/_posts/linux-cut.md

 ## 2 - Change the output delimiter

 In some cases I might want to change the output delimiter.
 To do so I just need to use the --output-delimiter option.
+If I want for there to be no delimiter at all between feilds in the output then I just need to give an empty string as the output delimiter.
+So when it comes to one of my simple examples from above I can use the -d option to set a delimiter for the source, and the -f option to select the feilds that I want, and then the --output-delimiter option to change the output delimiter to something other than a comma.

 ```
 $ echo "[1a,2b,3c,4d,5e,6f,7g,8h,9i]" | cut -d , -f 8,2,6 --output-delimiter=''